nhsconnect/gpconnect/pages/appointments/appointments.md

 summary: "All about the appointment management capability."
 ---

-{% include todo.html content="This capability pack is published as a **work in progress** version and as such is subject to change.
-It has been published to show the direction of travel and to serve as a discussion document for parties involved with the implementation and consumption of GP Connect FHIR based APIs." %}

 ## Purpose ##

-The Appointment Management Capability APIs will enable consumer system service users initially (subsequently patients ) to more effectively book and manage appointments held in any of the four GP Principal Practice systems, improving access to GP care.
+The Appointment Management Capability (AM) APIs enable consumer system administrative and clinical end-users to more effectively book and manage appointments held in any of the four GP Principal Practice systems, improving access to GP care.
+The deployment of the APIs within Patient Apps, to support Patient direct access, is envisaged for a later Phase.

 ## Example Scenarios ##